aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 run a python function while keeping the provenance at the same time.

-This can be achieved by using a ``calcfunction``: this is a wrapper around python functions (technically, a python function decorator) that take care of storing the execution of that function in the graph.
+This can be achieved by using a ``calcfunction``: this is a wrapper around python functions (technically, a python function decorator) that takes care of storing the execution of that function in the graph.
 To use it, you need first to create a simple function that gets one or more AiiDA nodes, and returns one AiiDA node (or a dictionary of AiiDA nodes).
 Moreover, you need to decorate it as a ``calcfunction``, so that when it will be run, it will be stored in the database.